Skip to main content

 This is the process that states use to ensure that Medicaid enrollees continue to be eligible for Medicaid coverage.
 This is also called “renewal,” “redetermination” or “recertification” review.

-Here’s how it works: Your state will send you a renewal letter 45 to 30 days before your renewal date to recertify your Medicaid eligibility.
+Here’s how it works: Your state will send you a renewal letter 30 to 45 days before your renewal date to recertify your Medicaid eligibility.

-• If you don’t complete your recertification by the renewal date, you will be disenrolled from Medicaid.
-You will need to re-apply.
+• If you don’t complete your recertification by the renewal date: You’ll be disenrolled from Medicaid.
+You’ll need to re-apply.

 I’ve heard the federal public health emergency has ended.
 Is that affecting Medicaid eligibility?